RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 experiment.
 The imaging region is approximately 10 mm wide and 100 $\mu$m in depth.
 All imaging took place within 1 – 2 cm of the outlet to avoid imaging cells within a non-uniform gradient of osmolarity.
-The interior of the flow cell was functionalized with a 1:400 dilution of polyethylamine prior to addition of cells with the excess washed away with water.
+The interior of the flow cell was functionalized with a 1:400 dilution of polyethylenimine prior to addition of cells with the excess washed away with water.
 A dilute cell suspension in LB Lennox with 500 mM NaCl was loaded into one inlet while the other was connected to a vial of LB medium with no NaCl.
 This hypotonic medium was clamped during the loading of the cells.

-&nbsp; &nbsp; &nbsp; &nbsp;Once the cells had adhered to the polyethylamine coated surface, the excess cells were washed away with the 500 mM NaCl growth medium followed by a small (\~20 $\mu$L) air bubble.
+&nbsp; &nbsp; &nbsp; &nbsp;Once the cells had adhered to the polyethylenimine coated surface, the excess cells were washed away with the 500 mM NaCl growth medium followed by a small (\~20 $\mu$L) air bubble.
 This air bubble forced the cells to lay flat against the imaging surface, improving the time-lapse